Closed cinemas in Kingston upon Hull: Brinley Evans

 Brinley Evans (managing director) came to be known as Hull's "Mr Cinema".
-The son of a local estate agent, Evans founded (Associated) Hull Cinemas Limited and went on to built up an impressive portfolio of thriving picture houses in and around the Hull area.
+The son of a local estate agent, Evans founded (Associated) Hull Cinemas Limited and went on to build up an impressive portfolio of thriving picture houses in and around the Hull area.
 His first acquisition was the Cleveland.
-A short time later, he acquired the Monica on Newland Avenue, and the centrally situated Theatre de Luxe, which he re-named The Cecil.
+A short time later, he acquired the Monica on Newland Avenue, and the centrally situated Theatre de Luxe, which he renamed The Cecil.
 Evans went on to acquire The National, on Beverley Road, and the Hessle Picture House.
 He built the Langham on Hessle Road, (which was the largest cinema in the north of England, at the time, seating 2,800 patrons).
 Further acquisitions followed – The Carlton on Anlaby Road, and The Savoy on Holderness Road.

 By the 1930s Hull Cinemas Ltd also controlled the Plaza in Hessle, The Priory on Spring Bank West, and The Central on Prospect Street.

 The Grand Theatre on George Street was bought from the Morton family together with The Criterion and The Prince's Hall.
 In the post-war 1950s, Mr Evans went on to build a replacement for his flagship theatre, The Cecil.
 It opened in 1955.
 His final venture – The Berkley, opened in 1956 just nine days after ITV became available in the area.
 Located on Hull's Bilton Grange Estate, some five miles to the east of the city centre, the purpose-built cinema, modelled on the new Cecil building, wasn't the success the company had hoped for.
 Commercial TV had arrived, and for Mr Evans, some difficult choices were to lie ahead.